 3. Establish Remaining Areas

-This next step is when you will establish the remaining areas of your room.
-Like, your desk and small group area.
-Where you want your classroom library to go.
-Think about where you want your stations to be as well as where you will store materials.
+Also, think about where you want your stations to be as well as where you will store materials.
 This way, when you get to step 4 you know exactly where to put things when you are unpacking.

 4. Unpack Materials